Our Boatman and Other Characters at Alaska Rivers Company

 Born in Colorado and raised in a very small mountain community west of Denver, Erik spent the majority of his childhood summers in Alaska, mostly in Cooper Landing with his aunt, uncle and extended family.
 At 13, his uncle started to take him on 10-day wilderness float trips in Western Alaska.
 Erik confesses that he learned what it takes to become a true boatman: row a boat, cast a line, cuss and tell lies.
 Erik graduated from college in Colorado with a BS in Geology and then went to Montana to pursue his master’s degree.
 All of this schooling made him realize how much he missed rowing a boat, casting a line, cussing and telling lies.
 That’s why he moved to Alaska permanently in 2003 and became a local Cooper Landing resident and started working for Alaska Rivers Company where this sort of behavior is normal.
 Erik’s likes: boating (of course), skiing, wrestling brown bears, playing music, clubbing salmon, snow machining, hunting, cussing, telling lies.

 This little gal might throw you for a loop when you first meet her, but don’t let this sweet soft-spoken Arkansas gal fool you.
 She runs the ARC crew year-round (okay… and Erik too) and keeps us all on our toes, organized, moving and groovin’.
 Cory has a degree in Geology as well, and is a top-notch Alaskan naturalist.
 In addition to being familiar with our wild berries, mushrooms, flowers and fauna, she’s quite artistic, painting, knitting hats and making jewelry.
-A competitive runner in college, Cory was at the top of the NCAA crowd in cross country running and pretty much likes to run everywhere… and forever!
+A competitive runner in college, Cory was at the top of the NCAA crowd in cross country running.
 Cory also is quite competitive when it comes to skiing, skijoring, kayaking, softball and the basketball game bump.
 You definitely don’t mess with her at bump…

-Thirty-nine years ago, Gary came upon the beautiful community of Cooper Landing and sank his roots into the banks of the Upper Kenai River.
-Starting with very little, he built Alaska Rivers Company to become one of the longest established rafting and fishing guide outfitters on the Kenai Peninsula.
-Gary still gets on the oars, and loves to show visitors the wonders of our great state.
-He also can be found quite often in his garden, or be seen flying above, sight seeing on sunny days.
+In 1976 Gary came upon the beautiful community of Cooper Landing and sank his roots onto the banks of the Upper Kenai River.
+Starting with very little, and working two to three jobs, while raising a family in the early years, he built Alaska Rivers Company to become one of the longest established rafting and fishing guide outfitters on the Kenai Peninsula.
+In 2016, Gary handed over the oars of his beloved business to Erik and Cory in showing locals and visitors the wonders of the Upper Kenai and our great state.
+Now he’s finally able to have carefree summers in the Landing, and can be often found in his garden, out on the trails or water, or be seen flying above, sight seeing on sunny days.

 Krissy is one of our go-to gals who works in our office, a top notch naturalist for conducting hikes and helps running shuttles.
 She graduated from Colorado State University with a degree in Park and Protected Area Management, and is currently going for her Masters at Alaska Pacific University.
 She is one busy gal, as she also works full time for AmeriCorps, and is very involved in educating our visitors and our little community on the impact of waste on our environment.
 That being said, be sure to not even think about littering around her… definitely not a good idea!